 - a.
-Check if anything is in the baby's/child's mouth.
-If so, remove any visible items that may block the airway. - b.
-Check that the head is well tilted and the chin is lifted properly. - (1) In any case: make no more than two attempts to blow air into the baby/child. - 3.
-Give a second rescue breath and start another series of 30 chest compressions prior trying to puff air into the baby's/child's mouth again.
+Check if anything is in the baby's/child's mouth. - If so, remove any visible items that may block the airway. - b.
+Check that the head is well tilted and the chin is lifted properly.In any case: make no more than two attempts to blow air into the baby/child. - 4.
+Start another series of 30 chest compressions prior trying to puff air into the baby's/child's mouth again. - 5.
+Do not interrupt the resuscitation until: - the child starts to wake up, moves, opens his eyes and breathes normally; - help (trained in CPR) arrives and takes over; or - the area becomes unsafe for you to continue.